Reimagine Aging Conference

 Jennifer Willey – Chief Business Officer, Independa | Keynote Address & Panelist

-Willey is currently serving on the Board of the Consumer Health Products Association (CHPA), and is a former board member of the NY Chapter of the Alliance for Women in Media.
-She is the founder of the WebMD Women’s Network and has been a presenter and panelist at a number of industry conferences and the University of Pennsylvania’s Wharton School.
+Willey has served on the Boards of the Consumer Health Products Association and the NY Chapter of the Alliance for Women in Media.
+She is the founder of numerous women’s business empowerment networks, an advisor and mentor to CSweetener (an executive mentoring platform for women) and has been a presenter and panelist at a number of industry conferences and the University of Pennsylvania’s Wharton School.
 Willey is a graduate of Cornell University’s School of Agriculture and Life Sciences, and lives in New Jersey with her husband and two sons.

 Joe Gaugler – Long-Term Care Professor in Nursing, University of Minnesota | Panelist